ghga-de/milestones-docs/45-topi-antelope/technical_specification.md

 	"correlation_id": "d826361b-3734-4590-b3e8-3cbed68b9236",
 	"message": "The file with ID 123xyz is already in the inbox.", "details": {
-		"file_id": "123xyz"
+		"file_id": "123xyz" // example detail
 	}
 }
 ```
-Additional configurable properties could include a way to disable uvicorn integration
+Additional configurable properties could include:
-(e.g. for easier reading during development), or a format string that can be used to override
+    - A flag to control uvicorn integration (e.g. for easier reading during development)
-the JSON output format.
+    - A format string which, if used, will replace the JSON output format.

 To summarize, this task includes all items in `hexkit`:
 - Logging Configuration Class